-- To change the setting mode B, turn the ignition switch to the ON position while pressing SEL button until the display check is finished.
-The blinking of bar segment in the tachometer shows the currently applied REV indicator lighting RPM, and the numerical tachometer display shows it. - ➤ Tachometer bar segment is displayed as conventional display, regardless of set up display method. - 2 Each time SEL button is pressed, the lighting RPM set value increase by 250 r/min (rpm) (one segment).
+1 To change the setting mode B, turn the ignition switch to the ON position while pressing the SEL button until the display check is finished.
+The blinking of bar segment in the tachometer shows the currently applied REV indicator lighting RPM, and the numerical tachometer display shows it.

+- ➤ Tachometer bar segment is displayed as conventional display, regardless of set up display method. - 2 Each time SEL button is pressed, the lighting RPM set value increase by 250 r/min (rpm) (one segment).
 When the set value exceeds the allowable range, the RPM set value automatically returns to 4,000 r/min (rpm). - Press and hold the SEL button to advance the REV indicator lighting setting value fast.

-Available Setting Range 4,000 r/min (rpm) -to- 10,500 r/min (rpm) 3 Press SET button.
+Available Setting Range: 4,000 -to- 8,250 r/min (rpm)

+- 3 Press the SET button.
 The REV indicator lighting RPM is set, and then the display moves to the setting of REV indicator lighting interval RPM.

-At the same time, the blinking bar segment shows the currently applied setting originated from the REV indicator lighting RPM and the numerical tachometer display shows the REV indicator lighting interval RPM.

-4 Each time SEL button is pressed, the number of REV indicator lighting interval RPM is switched among 0 r/min (rpm), 250 r/min (rpm) and 500 r/min (rpm) in this order.
+At the same time, the blinking bar segment shows the currently applied setting originated from the REV indicator lighting RPM and the numerical tachometer display shows the REV - 4 Each time the SEL button is pressed, the number of REV indicator lighting interval RPM is switched from 0 r/min (rpm), 250 r/min (rpm) and 500 r/min (rpm) in this order.